-The SexualOrientation SL algorithm is an instance of the Secure Lookup Algorithm Framework (see page 585).
+The SexualOrientation SL algorithm is an instance of the Secure Lookup Algorithm Framework (see page 597) with the RANDOMIZE hash method.

-This algorithm performs a lookup on the input value and returns a value from the provided lookup file.
+This algorithm does not perform any lookup on the input value and returns a random value from the provided lookup file.
 It is possible for this algorithm to produce the same output value for different input values.
-Inputs to this algorithm are case-sensitive so two inputs with the same value in different cases may mask to different values.
+Since the masked values are chosen at random from the lookup file, this algorithm does not maintain referential integrity.
 Leading and trailing whitespaces are preserved by this algorithm.
+The masked values maintain the statistical distribution (frequency of values) of the lookup file.